joelbaldapan/worderly/README.md

 See how your wizarding consistency stacks up!
 The Winning Streak Leaderboard tracks the longest chains of consecutive game victories achieved in Worderly Place.

 * **Active in All Modes:** The winning streak leaderboard is active when you play with a named player in both **💖 Heart Points Mode** and **🔴 No Heart Points Mode**.
-    * In Heart Points mode, you provide a name, which is reused if your streak continues.
-    * In No Heart Points mode, you are asked for a name once at the beginning of your session, and this name is used for tracking your streaks during that session.
 * **Automatic Streak Saving:** When a winning streak ends (e.g., due to a loss, or by exiting Heart Points mode while on a streak, or if the game is interrupted via Ctrl+C with an active streak), your player name, the number of consecutive wins (Streak Count), and the total points accumulated *during that specific streak* are automatically recorded.
 * **Viewing the Top Streaks:** You can check the current top streaks in two ways:
     1. Select the **"Check Leaderboards"** option from the main menu (when in Heart Points mode).